 - (That) makes sense (to me).

 - I’m afraid.
-I can’t agree with you.
+I respect your point, but I can’t entirely agree with it.

 - No way.